qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - night mode please dark theme
 - when will you have dark mode
 - can we please get a dark mode
-- if possible could you make dark mode them a thanks
+- if possible could you make dark mode them
 - where is dark mode
 - dark mode would be a huge plus
 - plus have dark mode